 How to access e-resources from off campus

-Log into the MLC network on the Portal website with your student account, username, and password.
-Once logged in you will have access to the library’s purchased online resources, databases, eBooks and more.
+Log into the MLC network on the Portal websitewith your student account, username, and password.
+Once logged in you will have access to the library’s purchased online resources, databases, ebooks, and more.
+To access the MLC and TdS ebooks, you will need to sign in with your library username and password.

 Interlibrary Loan Services

-To borrow physical materials from the MLC Library, please check with your local library about the availability of ILL services.
-ILL is set up to easily and efficiently move materials between libraries.
+To borrow physical materials from the MLC Library, please check with your local library about the availability of Interlibrary Loan services.
+ILL is set up to efficiently move materials between libraries.
 In rare cases, nominal fees accompany interlibrary loan services.

 If ILL is not available through your public library, please contact the MLC Library to learn about other options for obtaining the materials you need.